 5- Click the button Manage Hosted Services.

-6- Toggle the option Office 365 from off to on.
+6- Toggle the option Office 365 from off to on and click Save.

 Configure Outbound Relaying on Office 365:

-4- In the Exchange Admin Center click on Mail Flow then the tab Connectors.
+5- Once in the Exchange Admin Center select Mail Flow - Connectors.

-5- Click the plus sign + to create a new send connector.
+6- On the Connectors page click Add a Connector to create a new send connector.

 ProofPoint Essentials Smart Host US: